Open-Turing-Project/TuringDocs/markdown/pic_rotate.md

         Pic.Draw (pic90, 150, 5, picCopy)

 ##Example
-This program moves a spinning Hello around the screen, bouncing it off the edges of the output window.
+This program moves a spinning &#147;Hello&#148; around the screen, bouncing it off the edges of the output window.
 Notice that the original picture contains adequate space on the left and bottom sides to contain the rotation.

         View.Set ("graphics:300;250,nobuttonbar")